Chapter 1: Life on the other side

 "Well, there's not much to be done to increase it, is there?
-I'm sure that you'd be a wonderful parent, Gray, but I've certainly not got any plans to pop out sprogs "for the cause" any time soon -" (Graham couldn't help but laugh at that) "- and even if I was, even if every muggle-born was – it's not like it'd be fast enough to make enough of a difference to the wizarding population at any real pace, let alone the fact that I have no interest in consigning my kids to life as second class citizens."
+I'm sure that you'd be a wonderful parent, Gray, but I've certainly not got any plans to pop out sprogs for the cause any time soon -" (Graham couldn't help but laugh at that) "- and even if I was, even if every muggle-born was – it's not like it'd be fast enough to make enough of a difference to the wizarding population at any real pace; and frankly, I have absolutely no interest in consigning my kids to life as second class citizens."

 "Jess," he said, "have you ever heard of BPAS?"
 Seeing her shake her head, he carried on.
 "Basically, they're a gynaecological organisation I learnt a bit about in my Ob/Gyn module – so they do birth control, and so on.
 But they also do, uh, sperm donation."
 This was, understandably, not a conversation that Jessica had expected.